redaphid/canonical-cluster-paper/docs/README.md

 I wanted to try out grid, so I used [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) for the layout.
 I also wanted to try out [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) for the colors, so I did that too.

 I spent too much time learning about font weights, and using a color eyedropper to pick colors from websites I thought had a nice theme.
 I ended up using [mubasic](https://www.mubasic.com/) as an inspiration for some of the design choices.

-### Deployment
-I wanted to use the html/css I wrote to generate a pdf, so I used Github Actions (that in turn uses [Puppeteer](https://pptr.dev/) to generate a pdf from the html and publish it to this repo's releases.

 ## Be Impressed!